The College of New Jersey Logo

 artfolio day logo

-Thank you for your interest in the Department of Art & Art History’s Art Folio Day, our annual in-person portfolio evaluation event during TCNJ’s Lions Day Open House!
+Thank you for your interest in the Department of Art & Art Education’s Art Folio Day, our annual in-person portfolio evaluation event during TCNJ’s Lions Day Open House!

-For questions about Art Folio Day, please contact the Department of Art and Art History at artdept@tcnj.edu or 609-771-2652
+For questions about Art Folio Day, please contact the Department of Art and Art Education at artdept@tcnj.edu or 609.771.2652

-Acceptance to the Visual Arts program requires a successful portfolio review in addition to acceptance by the TCNJ’s Office of Admissions.
-A strong portfolio review during Art Folio Day could meet the portfolio requirements for admission to the Visual Art program.
-Students are encouraged to show their work even as juniors or if their portfolio is incomplete.
+Acceptance to the Visual Arts program requires a successful portfolio review in addition to acceptance by TCNJ’s Office of Admissions.
+A strong portfolio review during Art Folio Day could meet the portfolio requirements for admission to the Visual Arts program.
+Students are encouraged to show their work, even as juniors or if their portfolios are still in progress.

 Our faculty members are happy to provide advice on how to improve the portfolio before final submission.
 The portfolio consultation is the same for all majors and specializations.